gausby/bencode/README.md

 # Bencode

 A Bencode encoder and decoder for Elixir.

-The decoder will return the checksum value of the `info` dictionary, if an `info` dictionary was found in the input.
+The encoder is implemented as a protocol, allowing implementations for custom structs.

+The decoder should handle malformed data, either by raising an error, or returning an 2-tuple with status, both containing detailed information about the error.
+The decoder is also capable of calculating the hash of the info dictionary.

 ## API